ncbi/ribovore/documentation/ribotyper.md

 are used.

-You can tell which unexpected features cause sequences to FAIL for a particular `ribotyper` run by looking unexpected feature column (final column) of the short or long output files: those that cause failures will begin with the '*' character (e.g. `*NoHits`) and those that do not cause failures will not begin with a "*".
+You can tell which unexpected features cause sequences to FAIL for a particular `ribotyper` run by looking at the unexpected feature column (final column) of the short or long output files: those that cause failures will begin with the '*' character (e.g. `*NoHits`) and those that do not cause failures will not begin with a "*".
 You can control which